-Finally, people are much healthier at 65 (or 67!) than they once were, and medical advances continue.
-At the same time, younger people in their 20s and 30s have grown up assuming they’ll have multiple jobs, and perhaps even multiple careers.
-Also, the ageing population means as older workers they will have less competition from young hotties.
+At the same time, younger people in their 20s and 30s are growing up assuming they’ll have multiple jobs, and perhaps even multiple careers.
+And our ageing population means that by the time they are the older workers, they will have less competition from young hotties.

 Bound by bonds

 Given amazing statistics such as half of today’s kids living to 100, it’s almost impossible to believe that the French are striking because their retirement age is rising to 64.3

 It makes us Britons with our sky-high house prices and credit card addiction seem like hardheaded realists.

 Yet we’re just as nutty.
 For decades our Government has compelled pension companies to hold more bonds and fewer equities.
 This, even as longevity moved ever further ahead.

 I understand the logic and mathematics.
 Pensions are in the liability-matching business, the logic goes, not the wealth maximizing game.